dylan-lang/opendylan/documentation/getting-started/source/debug/index.rst

 Debugging DLLs
 --------------

-Debugging DLLs is similar to debugging executable (EXE) applications (see `See Debugging executables <debug.htm#20444>`_ above), but there are a couple of differences.
+Debugging DLLs is similar to debugging executable (EXE) applications (see `Debugging executables`_ above), but there are a couple of differences.

 One difference is that DLLs may not have a start function.
 Without a start function, there is nothing for the environment to place a